nveenkumr/TextClassification_NaiveBayes/README.md

 # TextClassification_NaiveBayes
-Find the document is of Education or Cinema class
+- Find the document is of Education or Cinema class
+- Find the email is spam or Ham